statgen/pheweb/README.md

 - maybe 165 GB
 - must be 7,741,775 lines
 - 2900 columns (1448*2+4)
-- took 3hr. (with gzip -2, makes 53GB in only 45min)
+- took 3hr. (with gzip -2, makes 53GB in only 45min, but we need bgzip which is slow)

 Tabix is:
 - `/var/pheweb_data/phewas_maf_gte_1e-2_ncases_gte_20.vcf.gz.tbi`